-In connection with this year's report of costs for official statistics, the following instruction was given to the authorities:

-The authorities' costs comprise the cost for the whole process for producing statistics; development and review work, an inventory of needs and user contacts, survey design, planning, procurement, data collection, examination, processing, presentation of results, dissemination and making the statistics available, follow-up and investigation, etc. in addition to the amount that was paid to external producers in 2005.
+In connection with this year's report for official statistics, the following instruction was given to the authorities: Costs shall include salaries and social contributions, other direct costs and overhead costs.
+The definition of overhead costs can vary among the authorities.
+Costs that are included in overhead costs of the authority are to be stated in the form.
+The authorities' costs comprise the cost for the whole process for producing statistics; development and review work, an inventory of needs and user contacts, survey design, planning, procurement, data collection, examination, processing, presentation of results, dissemination and making the statistics available, follow-up and evaluation and other costs such as those for training, conferences and study visits, etc. in addition to the amount that was paid to external producers in 2006.